Tresvian/ChatProgram2/README.md

 IRC spawns socket threads and start listening.

-Acceptor thread directs connections to each thread.
+Acceptor thread directs connections to each socket thread.

 (WIP: add authenticator to IRC)